tale-toul/OCP4baremetalIPI/Ansible/README.md

 This playbook has the following requirements:

-* An [activation key](#subscribe-the-host-with-red-hat) is required to register the VMs with Red Hat.
-The activation key used to subscribe the EC2 is used if it is still available.
+* An __activation key__ is required to register the VMs with Red Hat, same as with the [EC2 instance](#subscribe-hosts-with-red-hat).
+The same activation key used to subscribe the AWS EC2 instance is used if it is still present in the **subscription.data** file.
-* An [ssh private key](#add-the-ec2-user-ssh-key) to connect to the VMs.
-This ssh key is the same used by the EC2 metal instance, the terraform template injects the same ssh key in all KVM VMs and EC2 instance.
+* The __ssh private key__ associated with the public key injected into the VMs.
+This ssh key is the [same one used earlier to connect to the EC2 metal instance](#add-the-common-ssh-key).
+Terraform injects the same ssh key in all KVM VMs and the EC2 instance.
-* A [pull secret](https://console.redhat.com/openshift/install/metal/user-provisioned) for the Openshift installation.
-Download the pull secret and copy it to **Ansible/pull-secret**.
+* A __pull secret__ for the Openshift installation.
+[Download the pull secret](https://console.redhat.com/openshift/install/metal/user-provisioned) and copy it to **Ansible/pull-secret**.
-* In case of redfish based architecture, the network port where sushy tools (redfish for libvirt) provides service in the metal instance is defined in the variable **sushy_tools_port**, it has a default value of 8080.

 ### Running the playbook for libvirt VMs